kainino0x/cis565final/README.md

 ####Setting up the codebase
 We initially began with Turbulenz, since it seemed like the most powerful engine available and combined the rigid body physics we needed with a renderer.
 However, it was difficult to work with the convex hulls we wanted, so we switched to CubicVR.js, an open-source 3d engine that uses ammo.js for physics.

-Depending our future experience with CubicVR/Ammo, it's possible we'll switch back (or to yet another engine).
+Based on our experience so far, we will probably switch to using mesh representations instead of specialized convex hull representations, due to the more useful properties of meshes.
+Given this switch, it's possible we'll also move back to Turbulenz or another engine.

 ####Working Rigid Body Simulator
 This was very easy to set up with CubicVR/Ammo (using one of the CubicVR